Cleft Palate With Cleft Lip

 - Improve the shape and symmetry of the upper lip and nose.

 If the cleft lip is wide, special procedures like lip adhesion or nasal alveolar molding (NAM) might help bring the parts of the lip closer together and improve the shape of the nose before the cleft lip repair.
-Cleft lip repair usually leaves a small scar under the nose.
+Cleft lip repair leaves a small scar under the nose in place of the cleft.

 Cleft Palate Repair